Freeman Dyson: Lumpers and splitters

-Dyson suggested that philosophers can be broadly, if simplistically, divided into lumpers and splitters.
+Dyson suggested that philosophers can be broadly if simplistically, divided into lumpers and splitters.
 These roughly correspond to Platonists, who regard the world as made up of ideas, and materialists, who imagine it divided into atoms.

 Views

 Climate change

 Dyson agreed that technically humans and additional CO_{2} emissions contribute to warming.
 However, he felt that the benefits of additional CO_{2} outweighed any associated negative effects.
 He said that in many ways increased atmospheric carbon dioxide is beneficial, and that it is increasing biological growth, agricultural yields and forests.
 He believed that existing simulation models of climate change fail to account for some important factors, and that the results thus contain too great a margin of error to reliably predict trends.
-He argued that political efforts to reduce the causes of climate change distract from other global problems that should take priority and compared acceptance of climate change as real to religion.
+He argued that political efforts to reduce the causes of climate change distract from other global problems that should take priority, and viewed the acceptance of climate change as comparable to religion.

 In 2009, Dyson criticised James Hansen's climate-change activism.
 "The person who is really responsible for this overestimate of global warming is Jim Hansen.
 He consistently exaggerates all the dangers...
 Hansen has turned his science into ideology."
 Hansen responded that Dyson "doesn't know what he's talking about...
 If he's going to wander into something with major consequences for humanity and other life on the planet, then he should first do his homework- which he obviously has not done on global warming".
 Dyson replied that "[m]y objections to the global warming propaganda are not so much over the technical facts, about which I do not know much, but it's rather against the way those people behave and the kind of intolerance to criticism that a lot of them have."
 Dyson stated in an interview that the argument with Hansen was exaggerated by The New York Times, stating that he and Hansen are "friends, but we don't agree on everything."

-Since originally taking interest in climate studies in the 1970s, Dyson suggested that carbon dioxide levels in the atmosphere could be controlled by planting fast-growing trees.
+Since originally taking an interest in climate studies in the 1970s, Dyson suggested that carbon dioxide levels in the atmosphere could be controlled by planting fast-growing trees.
 He calculated that it would take a trillion trees to remove all carbon from the atmosphere.
 In a 2014 interview he said, "What I'm convinced of is that we don't understand climate… It will take a lot of very hard work before that question is settled."

-Dyson was a member of the academic advisory council of the Global Warming Policy Foundation, a UK climate change denial lobbying group.
+Dyson was a member of the academic advisory council of the Global Warming Policy Foundation.